 "When he had come to Jerusalem, he attempted to join the disciples; and they were all afraid of him, for they did not believe that he was a disciple."
 (Acts 9:26, NRSV)

-Where were the first believers in Jesus called Christians?
+Where were believers first called Christians?

 "Then Barnabas departed for Tarsus to seek Saul.
 And when he had found him, he brought him to Antioch.
 So it was that for a whole year they assembled with the church and taught a great many people.
 And the disciples were first called Christians in Antioch."
 (Acts 11:25-26, NKJV)